Skip to content

 What Is Wrong with Trump Accounts?

-In an income tax neutral between saving and consumption, income used for saving is only taxed once: either when it is first deposited, or when it is withdrawn.
-Roth-style accounts tax income when it’s deposited but exempt withdrawals once taxpayers reach retirement age.
+Under an income tax neutral between saving and consumption, income used for saving is only taxed once: either when it is first deposited, or when it is withdrawn.
+Roth-style accounts tax income when it’s deposited, but exempt withdrawals once taxpayers reach retirement age.
 Traditional IRAs and 401(k)s allow deductions for contributions but tax withdrawals at ordinary income tax rates.

 Some existing savings accounts have double exemptions.
 Health savings accounts, or HSAs, allow deductions for contributions and do not tax withdrawals.
 Because of the double tax exemptionA tax exemption excludes certain income, revenue, or even taxpayers from tax altogether.
 For example, nonprofits that fulfill certain requirements are granted tax-exempt status by the Internal Revenue Service (IRS), preventing them from having to pay income tax. , HSAs are more generous to saving than a neutral system would be.
-It’s worth noting that the reconciliation bill expands HSAs by increasing contribution limits and adding more types of qualified expenditures.
+It’s worth noting that the reconciliation bill expands HSAs associated with certain types of health insurance plans.

 Savings VehicleTax on Deposits?Tax on Withdrawals?Eligible ExpensesConditions on Withdrawals